Ilyushin Il-14: Operators

 The Il-14 operated in the Soviet Union until the 1980s and early 90s, and other nations like Cuba and Vietnam.
 However, the unlicensed Chinese built Y-6 remained in the People's Liberation Army Air Force as a trainer until the late 1980s.

 Military operators

 There are no current military operators of the Ilyushin Il-14.
+All operators listed below are former operators.